Super Lawyers - Badge

 • Fever

-Additionally, some of these symptoms may be long-term, regardless of whether or not you receive treatment.
-Additionally, more severe forms of food-borne illness are possible and may lead to the following:
+Additionally, some of these severe symptoms may be long-term, regardless of whether or not you receive treatment.
+Additionally, more severe reactions of foodborne illness are possible and may lead to the following:

 • Meningitis